GustyCube/GustyCube/README.md

  👯 I’m looking to collaborate for the **Scratch Compiler**.

- 🤔 I’m looking for help with [SafeSearch](https://github.com/GustyCube/SafeSearch).
+ 🤔 I’m looking for additional database entries for [SafeSearch](https://github.com/GustyCube/SafeSearch).

  💬 Ask me about any Tech-related stuff.